beaubreedlove/chatapp/TECH_SPEC.md

 ## Future Extensions
 - The TypeScript messaging module and storage layer can be reused in a React Native or Flutter client for Android/iOS, or in a browser-based SPA using WebRTC.

+## Development Roadmap
+For an ordered plan on how to implement this specification, see [DEVELOPMENT_PLAN.md](./DEVELOPMENT_PLAN.md).
+It describes the recommended sequence of tasks that leads to a testable prototype and outlines additional feature work and packaging steps.